Last Updated on 11/22/2023 by Glynn Willard

 Read on to learn why…

-We boondocked all over the west for two years and could not risk clogging our black tank.
+Our RV use sent us boondocking all over the west for two years and we could not risk clogging our septic tank.

-It’s simple, remove the predominant variable that elevates the probability of clogging and one minimizes the potential for problems.
+It’s simple, regardless of whether you use RV-specific toilet paper or not, when one removes the predominant variable that elevates the probability of clogging, then one minimizes the potential for problems.

 RV toilet paper?

-When we first got started fulltiming, we used up the rest of the “RV toilet paper” left over from the previous owner.
+When we first got started full-time, we used up the rest of the “RV-friendly toilet paper” left over from the previous owner of our travel trailer.

 Yeah, you know it’s happened to you.